msg-DAVID-GmbH/RemoteWorking/02_how_to_make_it_work.md

 - invest in a proper office
 - have a "real" office, not just a corner in your living room
 - prepare your family - they will be sharing your office with you
-- introduce no-go zones and timeslots
+- introduce no-go zones and time slots
 - introduce signs like closed doors or "Leave me alone working"-signs
 - pay attention to what is happening in your video stream: presentation for customers in a clean room without personal stuff visible.
 Presentation for team: cat running on the desktop great, creates personal touch